 Over $200,000 is awarded annually with individual awards ranging from $600 to $1,500.
 There is one two-year award in the amount of $6,000.
 Award monies are deposited into the student’s credit account with the financial aid office of the educational institution.

-National AMBUCS, Inc. accepts applications for its scholarship program from March 4 until May 5 at midnight, annually.
+National AMBUCS, Inc. accepts applications for its scholarship program from February 12 at 5:00 pm ET until May 7 at midnight, annually.

 Students must submit all portions of the application before the deadline.
 The online application will allow students to save their work and return at a later time.